Nisbo/another_mvg/README.md

 # 6.1 How to Update / Change from Manual Installation to HASC
-## HACS
+## Update via HACS:
 - After you got the update notification from Home Assistant, just click on "Install"
 - restart Home Assistant
 - make sure the frontend cache is cleared

 ## Manual Update:
-- To update, replace all files with the new files (like during the installation) and restart HA.
+- Replace all files with the new files (like during the installation) and restart HA.
 - Afterwards you have to clear the frontend cache on all devices.
-- There is no need to reconfigure the configuration.yaml

-## Change from manual installation to HACS
+## Change from manual installation to HACS installation

 ### ⚠️ change from before v1.5.0 (< v1.5.0)
-:red_circle: Due to the fact, that Custom cards will be registered automatically, you have to remove these 2 files from your www folder. :red_circle:
+:red_circle: Due to the fact, that Custom cards will be registered (since v1.5.0) automatically, you have to remove these 2 files from your www folder. :red_circle:

 ```
 content-card-another-mvg-big.js